-This policy provides guidelines regarding the use of surveillance camera system and the placement of surveillance cameras located at Santa Fe Community College (SFCC) facilities, including both Closed Circuit Television and internet-enabled cameras.
+This policy provides guidelines regarding the use of surveillance camera systems and the placement of surveillance cameras located at Santa Fe Community College (SFCC or College) facilities, including both Closed Circuit Television and internet-enabled cameras.
 The policy outlines the conditions under which stored images or video are to be used and when and how surveillance cameras are to be installed as part of crime deterrence, promotion of health, safety, and academic integrity, and to safeguard and monitor SFCC physical property.

 Scope and Applicability

-- This policy applies to students, faculty, staff and others that are employed or enrolled at all college campuses, sites and locations.
+- This policy applies to students, faculty, staff and others who are employed or enrolled at all College campuses, sites and locations.
 It also applies to contractors, service providers, and visitors.
 It applies to all SFCC facilities where surveillance cameras are installed.

-- SFCC will use cameras in specific situations, to support behavior as defined in SFCC Student Code of Conduct Policy 2-1, including testing; and Workplace Ethics and Code of Conduct Policy 4-1, including, standards of conduct.
+- SFCC will use cameras in specific situations, to support behavior as defined in SFCC Policy 2-1 Student Code of Conduct, including testing; and Policy 4-1 Workplace Ethics and Code of Conduct, including, standards of conduct.

 Through this policy SFCC commits to enhancing the quality of life of the campus community by integrating the best practices of safety and security.
 It acknowledges the use of video surveillance technology is a part of a comprehensive security plan.
 To ensure the protection of individual privacy rights of those working, attending or visiting SFCC, this policy formalizes the process of using video surveillance equipment on college property.